thhapke/DI-Knowlege-Base/Docker/README.md

 Now the fun part starts where you start a docker container with the working image and step by step install what you need to learn the behaviour.

 ## Step by Step Installation
-For the step-by-step installation you first need to run the container interactively using shell where you can test all your commands:
+For the step-by-step installation you first need to run the container interactively using the shell where you can test all your commands:

 ```eccodes-di d051079$ docker run  -it eccodes bash``` or